-Cancellation fees - \$200.00 cancellation fee for all procedures performed in Advanced Endoscopy Center that are cancelled or rescheduled within 3 days of the appointment.
+Cancellation fees - \$200.00 cancellation fee for all procedures performed in Advanced Endoscopy Center that are cancelled or rescheduled within 3 business days of the appointment.
+If you arrive for your procedure and state that you are taking an Uber, Lyft, Taxi or other ride sharing program home, your procedure will be cancelled and you will be charged the cancellation fee.